Configuration file

 file-browser = ranger

-# Ask for confirmation when doing papis add
+# Ask for confirmation when doing "papis add" before adding to the library.

 add-confirm = True

-# Edit the info.yaml file before adding a doc into the library
+# Edit the "info.yaml" file before adding a document to the library.

 add-edit = True

-# Open the files before adding a document into the library
+# Open any document files before adding the document to the library.

 add-open = True

-# Define custom default match and header formats
+# Define custom default match formats.
+This format is used when searching

 match-format = {doc[tags]}{doc.subfolder}{doc[title]}{doc[author]}{doc[year]}

-# Define header format with colors and multiline support
+# Define header format with colors and multiline support.
+This formatting

 header-format = <red>{doc.html_escape[title]}</red>